ander-chan/module_dolmoneymannager/README.md

 This module provides a REST API for managing bank accounts in Dolibarr.

+## Download

+You can download the packaged module from the [releases page](https://github.com/ander-chan/module_dolmoneymannager/releases/tag/v1.0.0).

+## Compatibility

+This module has only been tested with Dolibarr version 17.

 ## API Endpoints

 The API is exposed through the `class/api_moneymannager.class.php` file and provides the following endpoints: